canjs/canjs/guides/getting-started-tutorial/tutorial.md

 While you can use any of the above template types, the preferred type is [Stache](../docs/can.stache.html).
-It provides the most clarity to your code, and is the easiest of the three options to use.
+It provides the most clarity to your code, and is the easiest of the two options to use.
 At this time, Stache is supplied as a supporting library.
 This means you must explicitly add it to your application.
 We'll see how to do that when we set up our application in the next chapter.
 In future releases of CanJS, Stache will be available as a part of the core CanJS lib.

 Template libraries require a rendering engine, and CanJS provides that for you with the `can.view` object.
-A can.view contains utilities "for the loading, processing, rendering, and live-updating of templates".
+A `can.view` contains utilities "for the loading, processing, rendering, and live-updating of templates".
 In addition, `can.view` is used to bind views to observable objects.